BOULDER IS HOME TO A DIVERSE RANGE OF ARCHITECTURE, FROM HISTORIC VICTORIAN HOMES TO MODERN BUNGALOWS

 Perhaps the most iconic defining feature of these homes is their covered porches, which are framed by heavy pillars and offer a perfect lounging space in the shade during warm days.
 The low, wide-roofed style of these homes draws much inspiration from the pervasive bungalow style that swept throughout North America and the rest of the world in the early 20th century.
 A key part of the ubiquity of these homes was that they were offered as prefab building kits by several companies of the era.

 Mid-century modern architecture was an American interpretation of the Bauhaus and International architectural movements.
 Known for its clean lines and European inspiration, it was intended to bring a more modern sensibility to America’s post-war suburbs, which were experiencing a boom in both population and economic growth.

 This style has been having somewhat of a renaissance today, with modern homeowners favoring the feeling of clean lines, open spaces, and natural inspirations that mid-century designs can offer them.
 These homes helped usher in the popularity of indoor/outdoor combination spaces, which subsequently became more common in a variety of home designs.
 Floor-to-ceiling windows, sliding glass doors, and connections to the surrounding outdoors quickly became sought-after features.

-One often overlooked aspect of mid-century modern homes that make them a great choice for today’s buyer is their functionality: this style was made with the average American family and their most common needs in mind, rather than extravagance or excess luxuries.
+According to our Boulder real estate agents, one often overlooked aspect of mid-century modern homes that make them a great choice for today’s buyer is their functionality: this style was made with the average American family and their most common needs in mind, rather than extravagance or excess luxuries.